ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 We really want to thank everyone who was involved in making content for the game.
 It keeps it alive and well!
 Even just a small grain of sand can build big sand castles, and we hope for the numbers shown to put that into perspective.

-Many thanks to [Ephemeral](https://osu.ppy.sh/users/102335) for giving us this data to work with.
+Many thanks to ::Ephemeral::{ user-id=102335 } for giving us this data to work with.
 We hope that it is as interesting to us as it will be for you, the reader!

 ### osu!
 Rankdle

-Experience a unique project brought to you by [clxxiii](https://osu.ppy.sh/users/10962678)! [osu!
+Experience a unique project brought to you by ::clxxiii::{ user-id=10962678 }! [osu!
 Rankdle](https://rankdle.clxxiii.dev/), a spin-off of [Rankdle](https://rankdle.com/) will make you put your skills to the test and guess a player's rank based on their osu! gameplay.
 The site is currently in beta, and clxxiii is continuously improving it to provide the best experience.
 Be sure to check it out and see if you can rise to the challenge.

 ### Notable osu! plays of the month

-2023 started off with a bang, with [lifeline](https://osu.ppy.sh/users/11367222) being the first person to [HDDT FC](https://osu.ppy.sh/scores/osu/4356860873) the top difficulty of [Reol - No title](https://osu.ppy.sh/beatmapsets/320118#osu/714001), one of the most played maps ever.
-Next to that we have [mrekk](https://osu.ppy.sh/users/7562902)'s [2nd 3 mod FC](https://osu.ppy.sh/scores/osu/4357810044) on [KOTOKO - Wing my Way](https://osu.ppy.sh/beatmapsets/12035#osu/46827), which was previously FC'd only by Adamqs (one of the greatest 3-mod players of all time).
+2023 started off with a bang, with ::lifeline::{ user-id=11367222 } being the first person to [HDDT FC](https://osu.ppy.sh/scores/osu/4356860873) the top difficulty of [Reol - No title](https://osu.ppy.sh/beatmapsets/320118#osu/714001), one of the most played maps ever.
+Next to that we have ::mrekk::{ user-id=7562902 }'s [2nd 3 mod FC](https://osu.ppy.sh/scores/osu/4357810044) on [KOTOKO - Wing my Way](https://osu.ppy.sh/beatmapsets/12035#osu/46827), which was previously FC'd only by Adamqs (one of the greatest 3-mod players of all time).

-Alongside these two, we have a couple of more cool plays such as [MineFrostID](https://osu.ppy.sh/users/12159899/)'s [2nd HR FC](https://osu.ppy.sh/scores/osu/4368139903) on [Ekoro](https://osu.ppy.sh/users/284905)'s map of [UNDEAD CORPORATION - Everything will freeze](https://osu.ppy.sh/beatmapsets/158023#osu/555797), [xootynator](https://osu.ppy.sh/users/3717598)'s first [HDHR FC](https://osu.ppy.sh/scores/osu/4363537357) on [DragonForce - Inside the Winter Storm](https://osu.ppy.sh/beatmapsets/613814#osu/1294935) and [chocomint](https://osu.ppy.sh/users/124493)'s first [HDHR FC](https://osu.ppy.sh/scores/osu/4367683519) on [Roselia - Ringing Bloom](https://osu.ppy.sh/beatmapsets/1066605#osu/2233275).
+Alongside these two, we have a couple of more cool plays such as ::MineFrostID::{ user-id=12159899 }'s [2nd HR FC](https://osu.ppy.sh/scores/osu/4368139903) on ::Ekoro::{ user-id=284905 }'s map of [UNDEAD CORPORATION - Everything will freeze](https://osu.ppy.sh/beatmapsets/158023#osu/555797), ::xootynator::{ user-id=3717598 }'s first [HDHR FC](https://osu.ppy.sh/scores/osu/4363537357) on [DragonForce - Inside the Winter Storm](https://osu.ppy.sh/beatmapsets/613814#osu/1294935) and ::chocomint::{ user-id=124493 }'s first [HDHR FC](https://osu.ppy.sh/scores/osu/4367683519) on [Roselia - Ringing Bloom](https://osu.ppy.sh/beatmapsets/1066605#osu/2233275).

 Check out lifeline's play on *Reol - No title* below: